ellenjess/ellenjess/README.md

 My name is Ellen J., but I like to be called Logan.

 I'm a **Computer Science student** and Data Center Operator.
-I enjoy study with web development, cybersecurity and databases.
+I enjoy study with development, cybersecurity and databases.

 ---